Cannabis in Ecuador

-Cannabis in Ecuador is legal for personal consumption in quantities of up to 10 grams.
-The sale of marijuana is illegal.
+Cannabis in Ecuador is illegal for personal recreational consumption as of November 24, 2023.
+Previously amounts up to 10 grams were allowed, however President Noboa repealed the act allowing possession as part of a campaign promise designed to reduce “micro trafficking”.

-According to the 2008 Constitution of Ecuador in its Article 364 the Ecuadorian state does not see drug consumption as a crime but only as a health concern.
-Since June 2013 the State drugs regulatory office CONSEP has published a table which establishes maximum quantities carried by persons so as to be considered in legal possession and that person as not a seller of drugs.
-The amount of cannabis that is allowed as personal consumption quantity is 10 grams of marijuana or hash.

 Cannabis for medical purposes was legalized by the National Assembly of Ecuador in September 2019 by an 83 to 23 vote.
+It is unclear as to whether this has changed due to removal of the Ecuadorian Drug Table.

 Laws

 Laws on possession of weed

-When prisons faced the problem of crowd control, a new law was enacted.

-The prior rules on personal use of cannabis up to 10 grams were removed in 2013 by Attorney General Diego Garcia.
-According to the court, marijuana is a public health issue, not a criminal.
-Since then, carrying up to 10 gms of cannabis is not punishable by law.

-However, Judge Diego Garcia clarified that "the law allows use and does not consider it criminal, but cultivation, trafficking, and sale of little or large amounts of drugs continue to be prohibited."
-With strict law, Ecuador legalizes medical cannabis.
+Punishment for personal consumption is unclear as of November 24th 2023, it is however now illegal (recreationally) in any amount.

 Laws on Selling Marijuana

 Cannabis cannot be sold in Ecuador.
 However, the law prohibits the selling of cannabis for any reason.
 Instead, such offenses carry a lengthy jail term.

-Law 108 of 1991 imposes a ten-year jail sentence.
-The rules, however, remain the same.
-For example, if someone is charged with other marijuana-related offenses, such as murder or drug trafficking, he might face up to 25 years in prison!
+Law 108 of 1991 imposed a ten-year jail sentence.
+However, the application of the law has remained the same.
+For example, if someone is charged with other marijuana-related offenses, such as cultivation or drug trafficking, they may still face up to 25 years in prison.

 Laws on Cannabis Cultivation

 Cannabis cultivation is not commonly practiced in Ecuador.
 It is mostly a transit nation.
 As a result, the number of marijuana cultivators is significantly lower than in other South American nations.

-Fortunately, cannabis production is permitted in Ecuador, but only for personal use.
+Cannabis production is only permitted in Ecuador for personal use.

 However, in the prosecution's view, everyone who grows plants for his use is not a criminal, Where CBD is currently legal in Ecuador.